 This feature is quite handy when you need to create additional objects in an already existent database.
 You can create objects that matches the ones on the database and checking the option

-Disable SQL code on their respective editing forms (refer to section Basic fields on chapter 2) or using the same action available in the
+Disable SQL code on their respective editing forms or using the same action available in the

 Quick actions menu in order to turn them dummy objects.